whole-tale/whole-tale.github.io-old/working_groups.md

 ## Proposing a new working group

 We welcome proposals for new working groups.
-If you are comfortable with Github, [submit an issue](https://github.com/whole-tale/whole-tale/issues/new) describing your proposed working group or feel free to email a proposal to <mailto:info@wholetale.org>.
+If you are comfortable with GitHub, [submit an issue](https://github.com/whole-tale/whole-tale/issues/new) describing your proposed working group or feel free to email a proposal to <mailto:info@wholetale.org>.

 ## Working group guidelines